tsobe/lobiani/README.md

 ### Billing
 - Account - personal and payment information about customer
 - Product - pricing information about product
-- Product delivery is requested for provided account info
+- Customer confirms the purchase and payment is made
 - Customer cancels the purchase

 ### Shipping